 The filing of a motion, pleading, application or other similar action in any proceeding or action bysuch party, a commission, regulatory agency or other entity having jurisdiction oversuch party, in respect ofsuch party, or in respect of any other similarly situated entity organized under the laws of the state(s) in which such Party is located or regulated to the effect that performance under this Agreement or any one or more Transactions hereunder or similar agreements is unlawful or that this Agreement or any one or more Transactions hereunder or under similar agreements are void or voidable.
 For the purpose of the foregoing Termination Event, such party shall be the Affected Party.

+(j) The cure period in Section 5a(ii) shall be seven (7)days.

 Part 2.
 Tax Representations.